baconeta/159261-assignment2/README.md

 ![`GameWorld` managing interactions](docs/images/screen-management.png)

 The first screen loaded is the `MenuScreen`, which lets the player select the game configuration and makes that available to the `PlayGameScreen` through `Settings`.
-While the `PlayGameScreen` is loaded, it updates the `GameState` so that when the game is over and the `GameOverScreen` is loaded, it can be passed the `GameState` and display the results.
+While the `PlayGameScreen` is active, it updates the `GameState` so that when the game is over and the `GameOverScreen` is loaded, it can be passed the `GameState` and display the results.